Lodoelama/Columbia-University-Cybersecurity-Program/GRC/Classwork Activities/lesson3_classwork.md

 # Lesson 3 Classwork

+Governance Frameworks, Compliance, and BCP/DR

 ## Overview

-In this lesson, we covered governance frameworks, compliance, and business continuity planning/disaster recovery.
-We learned about the importance of policies and procedures in formalizing standards for organizations and how governance frameworks can help determine necessary policies.
-We also discussed the role of business continuity planning and disaster recovery in ensuring critical business functions in the event of a disruption.
+In this class, we learned about governance frameworks, compliance, and business continuity planning/disaster recovery (BCP/DR).
+We completed activities based on the GeldCorp scenario to better understand these concepts.

 ## Key Takeaways
-- Policies and procedures are essential for formalizing standards of "right" and "wrong" in organizations.
+- Organizations use policies and procedures to formalize standards of "right" and "wrong" and to ensure compliance with regulations and best practices.

-- Governance frameworks can help organizations determine which policies are necessary to meet compliance standards.
+- Governance frameworks help organizations determine which policies they need to develop to meet their goals and ensure compliance.

-- Business continuity planning and disaster recovery are critical to ensuring that critical business functions can continue in the event of a disruption.
+- Business continuity planning and disaster recovery ensure that essential functions of a business can continue in the event of a disruption.

+## We applied these concepts to the GeldCorp scenario in the following activities:

+- Documenting Company Policies: We developed a policy for one of the internal security goals set by GeldCorp.

+- Introduction to CEO Interviews and Question Prep: We determined a fictional company's security posture before they launched their business by conducting an interview with the CEO.

+- Disaster Recovery Planning for GeldCorp: We created a high-level disaster recovery plan for GeldCorp.

 ## Reflection

-This lesson provided valuable insights into governance frameworks, compliance, and business continuity planning/disaster recovery.
-Developing policies and procedures is crucial for organizations to ensure standardization and meet compliance standards.
-The business continuity planning and disaster recovery activities helped me understand the importance of having a plan in place to ensure critical business functions continue in the event of an unforeseen disruption.
-Overall, this lesson was informative and valuable in understanding the importance of governance frameworks, compliance, and business continuity planning/disaster recovery in the GRC industry.
+This class provided valuable insight into the importance of governance frameworks, compliance, and BCP/DR. The activities based on the GeldCorp scenario allowed us to apply these concepts in a practical setting and understand the challenges that organizations face in ensuring security and continuity.
+Overall, this class was a great way to wrap up the GRC unit and prepare for future modules.